Table of Contents

 Converse vs Supportive Sneakers

-Converse looks good — but comfort isn’t its strength.
+Converse looks good — but comfort is not its strongest point.

 Who Should Wear Converse (and Who Shouldn’t)